 Temple of Apollo (Delphi)

-- The Athenian Treasury at Delphi was constructed by the Athenians to house dedications and votive offerings made by their city to the Sanctuary of Apollo, at Delphi.
+The Athenian Treasury at Delphi was constructed by the Athenians to house dedications and votive offerings made by their city to the Sanctuary of Apollo at Delphi.
 It is located below the Temple of Apollo along the Sacred Way.
 This location allowed all visitors to see the Athenian treasury on their procession up to the sanctuary.
 Several other city-states also built treasuries in the Panhellenic site of Delphi.

 Stoa of the Athenians

-- The Stoa of the Athenians is an ancient portico in the Sanctuary of Apollo in Delphi.
+The Stoa of the Athenians is an ancient portico in the Sanctuary of Apollo in Delphi.
 It was constructed during the early Classical period as a one-sided stoa with an Ionic colonnade.
 The Stoa was built against the polygonal wall supporting the terrace of the Temple of Apollo.
 The portico was constructed after the naval victories against the Persians and was used for storing the war spoils, mainly from maritime victories.

-Theatre at Delphi
+Theater at Delphi

-- The ancient theatre at Delphi was built up the hill from the Temple of Apollo in Delphi, giving spectators a view of the entire sanctuary and the valley below.
+The ancient theater at Delphi was built up the hill from the Temple of Apollo in Delphi, giving spectators a view of the entire sanctuary and the valley below.
 It was initially built in the 4th century BC but was remodeled on several occasions, particularly in 160 B.C. and again in 67 A.D. on the occasion of Emperor Nero’s visit.